 — Alan Kay, "A Personal Computer for Children of All Ages"

-Our goal is simple: free the next generation of kids to be more ambitious, more creative, and to think for themselves — starting with homeschoolers.
+Our goal is simple: free the next generation of kids to be more ambitious, more creative, and to think for themselves.

 Thriving in a complex world requires creativity and original thinking, but our education system is designed for mass production — not unlocking imagination and individuality.
 We won’t be able to solve 2050’s challenges with an educational supply chain built for the 1950s.